 This operation was devised and developed by Professor Norman Williams, and gained NICE approval in 2006.

 Why are we doing it?

-Most often the result of injuries sustained during childbirth or an accident which has caused trauma to the pelvic region, and sometimes as a consequence of anal surgery, patients find themselves unable to resist the urge to defecate (faecal incontinence).
+Most often the result of injuries sustained during childbirth or, like Ged, an accident which has caused trauma to the pelvic region, and sometimes as a consequence of anal surgery, patients find themselves unable to resist the urge to defecate (faecal incontinence).
 This is an extremely disabling condition, resulting in fear being in social situations or even venturing out of the house.
 The impact on people’s mental and emotional health can be devastating.
 For a proportion of people who have no other choice, the ESGN procedure is the only way that they will avoid life with a permanent colostomy.

 Professor Williams has pioneered and refined this technique over the last 20 years, over which time he has treated some 180 patients.
 The ESGN procedure is now a lifeline for the proportion of patients who respond poorly to Sacral Nerve Stimulation, which has been found in recent years to help patients to regain continence.
 In the UK it is practiced by Mr David Bartolo in Edinburgh and Mr Graeme Duthie in Hull.
 Worldwide it is in use as far afield as Tokyo, Japan.